zillow/redux-inputs/README.md

 ## Action Creators/Thunks

+It is recommended you use the action creators from `inputActions` in props passed down from `connectWithInputs`, since they are pre-bound to the inputConfig and dispatch.
+The unbound versions can be imported for calling actions outside of connected components.

 ### `updateAndValidate(inputConfig, change, meta)`

 Thunk that validates change and dispatches `setInputs` to update inputs changed.
 Returns a Promise where the